MonerMo/Oled-Screen-RTC-Interfacing-with-AVR/README.md

 >This project have a modified version that includes Integration with Qt , Studying slots and exporting studying hours and minutes to a text file this version is a branch from the master.
 > you can go to it from here  **[GUI Integration Version](https://github.com/MonerMo/Oled-Screen-RTC-Interfacing-with-AVR/tree/MasterVersion%2BGUI_Integration)**. :paintbrush:

+## GUI Code
+GUI Code is in a separate repository on my github profile here is a link to it **[GUI Code using QT repository](https://github.com/MonerMo/QT-GUI-Interface-for-OLED-Screen-RTC-Interfacing-Project)**
 ---
 ## This Project was inspired from the small and minimal desktop cubes that tell you the time and play music for you.
 I was Inpired to make this project on AVR-ATmega32 micro-controller and have the following functionalities :
 1) Real Time Clock and Clock Adjustments.